Tydax/the-giant-plant-eater/content/posts/jackfruit-bourguignon.md

 **_Plating up the dish_**

-_This is a good dish to share with the pot on the table for people to dig it.
+_This is a good dish to share with the pot on the table for people to dig in.
 It works well with mashed potatoes or pasta.
-I made this dish during lockdown and used up some new potatoes._
+I made this dish during lockdown and used up some new potatoes to accompany the warming stew._

 ![](/content/images/jack-pasta.jpg)